-Interpretation panels bring to life the history of Denniston.
+Interpretation panels alongside the tracks bring the history of the Denniston township to life.

 Time: 40 min loop

 Starting from the car park above the Brakehead, this walk leads to a viewpoint at the top of the famous Denniston incline, past Denniston’s first settlement ‘The Camp’ and on to the Banbury Arch (a drystone arch) viewpoint.
 It returns via the historic mine workshop site.
 You can see many relics from Denniston’s past on this walk.

 A good gravel road behind Denniston (still used by coal trucks) leads to the start of the walkway that follows part of the cable-car rope road that carried coal from the mines to the top of the Denniston Incline.
 Relics include tunnels, foundations, a haulage winch and the country's best remaining example of a mine fanhouse.

 Time: 4 hr return

 In an area rich in history, this walk follows an old pack track climbing steadily through varied forest of rātā, rimu and kahikatea to the abandoned Britannia gold mine.
 Here you’ll find a complete five-head quartz crushing battery with most of its ancillary equipment intact.